-SDG Foundation is implementing a global high-tech based grant program that accelerates Human transformation via the United Nations Sustainable Development Goals.
+SDG Foundation is implementing a global high-tech based social-venture funding program that accelerates Human transformation via the United Nations Sustainable Development Goals.

-Called the SDG Grant Program, it is structured according to the regional groups of member states of the United Nations:
+Called the SDG Social Venture Funding Program, it is structured according to the regional groups of member states of the United Nations.

-Designed and established to advancements Universal alignment with and adoption of the UN SDGs in Africa, the SDG Africa Grant Program is the first of our SDG Grants and has four categories:
+Designed and established to advance Universal alignment with and adoption of the UN SDGs globally and especially in emerging markets, the SDG Social Venture Funding Program targets emerging markets via four categories:

 2. Economic Development

 4. Universal Social Justice

 Our first two social venture funds, SDG Health and SDG Climate, focus on Covid-19 and Climate Emergency challenges and solutions.